 In Fall, 2020, Dr. Duncan will be offering a new advanced course on game studies entitled “Critical Game Studies,” offered at both the 4000-level for undergraduates as well as section for Masters students at the 7000-level.
 For undergraduates, this course follows on themes begun in MDST3704: Games and Play, providing students further opportunity to delve into advanced topics of interest in game studies.
 For graduate students, the course provides an opportunity for advanced students interested in media to assess and engage with the history of “game studies.”

 In both courses, we will approach the topic through a cultural studies perspective, engaging with interdisciplinary investigations of game industries/game design, and gaming communities.
-Given the switch by UVA to online teaching in Spring, 2020 and Summer, 2020, we now have an interesting opportunity to rethink and consider how online gaming in particular has been affected by the worldwide response to COVID-19.
+Given the switch by UVA to online teaching in Spring, Summer, and Fall 2020, we now have an interesting opportunity to rethink and consider how online gaming in particular has been affected by the worldwide response to COVID-19.
 Thus, these courses will have a new, special focus on online games — massively-multiplayer online games, collaborative and competitive online games, esports, and similar gaming spaces.
-As part of participation the course, all students will be expected to play multiple online games as well as regularly inhabit online gaming communities — online play will be central to the course, and several games (costing a total of less than US$100) will serve as the only course texts that students will need to purchase.
+As part of participation the course, all students will be expected to play multiple online games as well as regularly inhabit online gaming communities — online play will be central to the course, and several games (costing a total of less than US$100) will serve as the only course texts that students will need to purchase (all other course texts are available as free e-texts for UVA students or as PDF selections).

 - World of Warcraft Classic — The “classic” (and cheaper) version of the world’s most prominent massively-multiplayer online game.
 Currently $15/month; students will be required to keep a subscription for the entire term.
 Required of all students.